 Getting to the Pismo Preserve

 The Pismo Preserve is located off Highway 101 near Shell Beach.
 Exit off Mattie Road when traveling north or take the Shell Beach Road exit when traveling south.
 Turn onto Mattie Road which parallels the 101 along the East side.
 Entrance to the Pismo Preserve is located at 849 Mattie Road at the south end.
 The Pismo Preserve, formerly a 900-acre private ranch, was purchased for public use through grants and personal donations to the Land Conservancy.
-Plans to have it fully available to the public are still in the works.
-In the meantime, Discovery Days are scheduled for hikers, bikers and horseback riders to enjoy the preserve at their own pace.
+The trails are multi-use where hikers and bikers yield to horseback riders.

 Notes for a Perfect Day

-- Your horse is fit enough to handle a steady climb.
+- Be sure your horse is fit enough to handle a steady climb.
 Our ride took us about four hours to complete.

-- There is one water trough available on the Preserve, but no water at the staging area (this may change with upgrades).
+- There is one water trough available on the Preserve and a water spigot is available at the staging area.

-- Porta-potties are at the staging area, but none on the trails.
+- A full restroom is available at the staging area, but no services on the trails.

-- Helmets are required and it is recommended to dress in layers.
+- Helmets are recommended and it is one should plan to dress in layers.